-This was Mastodon’s 6th studio effort, and although it appears this album picked up where their previous album The Hunter left off, there was definitely something simpler here with a more straight aimed focus.
+This was Mastodon’s sixth studio effort, and although it appears this album picked up where their previous album The Hunter left off, there was definitely something simpler here with a more straight aimed focus.
 The album’s opener “Tread Lightly” introduces an acoustic guitar which is an immediate signal that revealed this album was to be more thematically grounded than the group’s previous recordings.
 At three songs in, the most primary example of this suite’s more simplified, yet essential approach, is “Long Way Down.”
-The song is direct, structured properly, and strong, but for the most part, it’s actually fairly basic.
+The song is direct, structured properly, and strong, but at the same time it’s actually fairly basic.

-As was with Metallica during their Load and Reload phase of the mid 1990s, the songs on Once More, ‘Round The Sun demonstrate a slightly slower, even somewhat reserved sound for such an extraordinarily elaborate metal act.
+As was with Metallica during their Load and Reload phase of the mid 1990’s, songs on Once More, ‘Round The Sun demonstrate a slightly slower, even somewhat reserved sound for such an extraordinarily elaborate metal act.

 The overall theme on this album is leaning toward something fundamental and purposeful to, at times, even being sort of “catchy.”
 Not to mislead, the guys still certainly demonstrate their deepened interwoven musicianship; it simply wouldn’t be a Mastodon album if that were not in place.
 However, along with that excellent musicianship and complicated performance is a focused archetypical grounding that was not present in their other releases.
 Even the lyrics on this album sometimes indicate a sort of sensible but uncharacteristic vulnerability.
 In some spots, the wordage could even suggest the guys have loosened things up and are having a little fun at it, though quite modestly.
 The album’s tempo is a bit more measured than their usual, and surprisingly, there is a familiar structure to a handful of the songs that isn’t completely different from those on today’s mainstream rock charts.